DriveGen3D: Boosting Feed-Forward Driving Scene Generation with Efficient Video Diffusion

-SageAttention\cite{zhang2025sageattention} is an efficient and accurate quantization method designed to accelerate attention mechanisms in transformers, which are computationally intensive with O(N²) complexity.
-By focusing on quantizing attention, it achieves about 2.1$\times$ and 2.7$\times$ higher OPS compared to FlashAttention2 \cite{dao2023flashattention2}, respectively, while maintaining accuracy across diverse models.
+\boldstart{Quantized DiT}.
+Considering the high cost of the attention part in the video DiT, we use SageAttention\cite{zhang2025sageattention,zhang2024sageattention2} for quantization during the inference procedure.
+By focusing on quantizing attention, SageAttention\cite{zhang2025sageattention} achieves about $2.1\times$ higher OPS (operations per second) compared to FlashAttention2 \cite{dao2023flashattention2}, while maintaining accuracy across diverse models.
 SageAttention2\cite{zhang2024sageattention2} further enhances efficiency by introducing INT4 quantization for $Q$ and $K$ matrices, FP8 for $P$ and $V$, and precision-enhancing techniques like outlier smoothing and FP32 Matmul buffers.
-It achieves 3$\times$ and 5$\times$ higher OPS than FlashAttention2 on RTX4090, with negligible accuracy loss.
+It achieves 3$\times$ higher OPS than FlashAttention2~\cite{dao2023flashattention2}, with negligible accuracy loss.

 We carefully analyze the inference profiling and visualize $Q\times K \times V$ of different attention blocks, pointing out potential improvement techniques.
 In this paper, applying sageattention to the transformer blocks saves an additional 30 seconds of inference time with nearly no performance degradation.
 Experiment details are in section \ref{Quantization_with_SageAttention_exp}.